TUdby/RSA-Educational/README.md

 we’ll look at the algorithm.

-The public key remains the same as we are not using CRT to encrypt, but the private key is quite a bit more complex, along with the process of creating it.
+The public key remains the same as we are not using CRT to encrypt, but the private key is quite a bit more complex, and so is the process of creating it.
-Now lets look at the algorithm.
-Remember, r and s can be found at the same time by plugging p and q into the extended Euclidean algorithm!
+First we choose our primes, then we find n and phi of n.
+Third, we create e and make sure it is coprime to phi of n (so far the same as basic RSA).
+Then we find e1 and e2 and use those to create d1 and d2.
+We find the inverse of of the each prime mod the other and use those to set up delta inverse.
+The public key is the same ordered pair as before, but the decryption key is now the tuple of p, q, d1, d2, and delta inverse.
+(Remember, r and s can be found at the same time by plugging p and q into the extended Euclidean algorithm.)

+Notice that delta inverse is created but not delta, that is because delta doesn't require any more information than p and q, which we already have.
+Also note the form we wrote delta inverse in.
+It is written as the dot product of two tuples.
+If we define this dot product the same as for vectors we see that this creates exactly the formula for delta inverse (minus the "mod n" at the end, which I left out on accident but shouldn't cause any real confusion).
+The reason for this tuple dot product form is simple, the first tuple is information we have at the beginning.
+It's a tuple we can create and store from the start.
+The second tuple is the input to the function.
+Therefore, creating and storing the first tuple is the same thing as creating the function delta inverse.
+That is how we will do it in the code, we will create the tuple (qr, ps) and store it in the variable "delta_inverse," the the function will be simply doing to the tuple dot product and reducing mod n.

 <p align="center">
  <img src="imgs/9.
 RSAwithCRT/KeyCreation.png">
 </p>

-Let's put this into code.
+Let's put this key creation into code.
 Here is a key generating function for RSA encryption using the Chinese Remainder Theorem.
+See that each section lines up exactly with the diagram above, so I won't go into explaining it.
+I simply want to point out that the "ta" variable that catches a value from the extended euclidean stands for "throw away" because I don't need that value.

 <p align="center">
  <img src="imgs/CodeSnippets/KeyCreationCRT.PNG">
 </p>

 Now for the algorithm.
 The version on the left is the more verbose, the one on the right is the condensed version.
+Encryption is the same, decryption is as we have already laid out.

 <p align="center">
  <img src="imgs/9.
 RSAwithCRT/Algorithm.png">
 </p>

 As complicated as it was to get here, the coding process is extremely simple, so lets look at some code.
+We get the go, pass through delta, conduct the decryption algorithm, then pass through delta inverse.
+That's it.

 <p align="center">
  <img src="imgs/CodeSnippets/DecryptionCRT.PNG">
 </p>